 When you think about it, these numbers make sense.
 Users on the Google search network have high buying intent, meaning their CTR would naturally be higher.

-On the other hand, the Google Display Network will see less competition for keywords, etc., bringing down the costs per click.
+vs. Google Display Network, where you will see less competition for keywords, etc., bringing down the costs per click.

 Now, I get it.
 You might be tempted to immediately jump for the option that sees a higher CTR on average.